-Packing the house for a big move is a daunting and tedious task for almost everyone.
+Packing the house for a big or small move is a daunting and tedious task for almost everyone.
 It’s frustrating, taking many hours and wasting money on numerous amount of boxes and packing tape.
 The bathroom, although it is one of the smallest rooms in the house, might be one of the hardest rooms to pack up.
 With its many draws of millions of miscellaneous bottles, tools, brushes, lotions, etc., it seems almost impossible to get through such a disorganized and densely packed room.
 Here are five steps to make the process of packing the bathroom easier and efficient.

 1. Get Rid of the Garbage

 Believe it or not, most of the stuff in your bathroom is probably trash.
 Generally, the bathroom is rarely cleaned or emptied.
 If you look in your cabinets, you will probably find dozens of empty, expired, or gross old make-up, shampoo, conditioner, body wash, shaving cream and lotion bottles.
 You don’t need all of these useless products in your packing boxes.
 Additionally, if you pack them in your boxes without thought, you might accidentally pack hazardous items, such as loose old razor blades that could hurt you when unpacking later on.